 The project area does not contain any water resources that are considered part of a municipal watershed (Brothers Lapine RMP, 2004).
-There are no existing groundwater wells within a half-mile radius of a proposed well pad, but there are three existing groundwater wells within a mile radius of a proposed well pad (Figure 3-8).
+There are no existing groundwater wells within a halfmile radius of a proposed well pad, but there are three existing groundwater wells within a mile radius of a proposed well pad (Figure 3-8).
 These existing wells are mainly used to provide water for cattle and agricultural irrigation, and are not used for potable consumption.

-There would be no installation of water wells under the No Action alternative, and thus no effect to groundwater resources.
+There would be no installation of water wells under Alternative A, and thus no effect to groundwater resources.